 One solution I offer all my patients is the LACE training program.
 This is a simple DVD or App that trains people with a series of listening exercises.
 You can learn more about LACE at www.neurotone.com.

-If you have any other questions feel free to contact me at [email protected].
+If you have any other questions feel free to contact him at [email protected].